Skip to main content Skip to footer

 If you’ve downloaded 20 templates and still feel disorganised, the problem isn’t you.

-The problem is most templates are made to look good, not work well.
+The problem is that most templates are made to look good, not to drive behaviour.

 Template Collector System Builder

-Looks for perfect tool Adapts a proven structure
+Looks for perfect layout Adopts a proven structure

 Next read: From Template Collector to Systematic Operator